NatasaMiric/the-petrovaradin-catacombs/README.md

 **Gallery page**

   * The gallery will give users the opportunity to see what the underground tunnels look like.
-  * This section is important because it will attract the attention of the visitors and motivate them to use the tour guide services.
+  * This section is important because it will attract the attention of the users and motivate them to use the tour guide services.

   ![](docs/wireframes/gallerydesktop.png)
   ![](docs/wireframes/gallerymobile.png)